-- 1. Turn the Main Disconnect Switch ON. - 2.
+- 1. Turn the Power Switch ON. - 2.
 Enter the appropriate high and low temperature safety limits on the Limit Controller. - 3.
-Enter the desired temperature set point (or program) on the Temperature Controller. - 4.
+Enter the desired set points (or program) on the Temperature Controller. - 4.
 Load your test sample in the chamber. - 5.
 Turn the CONDITIONING Switch ON.
-Alternatively, turn the CONDITIONING Switch to the EVENT 1 position and turn he Power button on the F4T controller ON or EVENT 1 on the F4 controller ON.
+Alternatively, turn the CONDITIONING Switch to the EVENT 1 position and turn the Power button on the F4T controller or EVENT 1 on the F4 controller ON.